-The 10,000 step challenge has motivated many to get more active – but what is the accuracy of step trackers like Fitbit?
+The 10,000 step challenge has motivated many to get more active – but what is the accuracy of step trackers like Fitbit – how accurate is the step counter on a Fitbit?

 Increased technology and convenience have led to increased sedentary behaviours – people moving less and sitting more.
 During the 1970s, two out of 10 working jobs were considered ‘lightly active’—predominantly sitting at a desk.
 Today, the number of sedentary and light-activity jobs has more than tripled.
 As a consequence of less daily human activity, incidence of chronic conditions around the globe have significantly increased.
 There is accumulating evidence to support how habitual inactivity can increase the risk of cardiovascular disease, obesity, cancers, and more.

 Current global health recommendations, as outlined by the World Health Organization, suggest that adults aged 18-64 should do a minimum of 150 minutes of moderate-intensity aerobic physical activity throughout the week.
-Achieving a 10,000 step per day goal is considered Active adults can be categorized as completing 10,000 steps per day.
+Achieving a 10,000 step per day goal is considered active adults can be categorized as completing 10,000 steps per day.
 Can these steps be accurately counted on a step counter such as Fitbit?

 In an attempt to inspire adults to move and engage in more physical activity, technology companies have developed accessible, user-friendly pedometers—portable electronic devices which use hand/hip motions to count steps.
 The popular 10,000 step per day goal signifies a step in the right direction, classified as ‘active’ rather than ‘sedentary’, which is classified as less than 5,000 steps per day.
 But what is the accuracy of health trackers like Fitbit for step counting?

 Fitbit has the largest market share for activity monitors worldwide and has sold over 25 million devices.
 These devices are useful in measuring walking or running and can be connected to an online database allowing users to monitor their activity output as well as interact with other users.
 Instant activity feedback and moral support of peers over social media platforms have facilitated positive behavioral changes in increasing physical activity.
 In addition to tracking movement, other health information, such as heart rate, sleep tracking, and nutrition, can be stored in the Fitbit app, generating well-rounded health-conscious user data.